mariadb-operator/mariadb-operator/docs/releases/UPGRADE_v0.0.28.md

 > [!NOTE]
 > Do not attempt to skip intermediate version upgrades.
 Upgrade progressively through each version.

-For example, if upgrading from `0.0.31` to `0.0.33`:
+For example, if upgrading from `0.0.24` to `0.0.28`:
-An attempt to upgrade from `0.0.31` directly to `0.0.33` will result in will result in unpredictable behavior.
+An attempt to upgrade from `0.0.24` directly to `0.0.28` will result in unpredictable behavior.
-An attempt to upgrade from `0.0.31` to `0.0.32` and then `0.0.33` will result in success.
+An attempt to upgrade from `0.0.24` to `0.0.26` and then `0.0.28` will result in success.

 Some breaking changes have been introduced in this release: